William Drury: Berwick and Scotland

-He went to Scotland with Sir Henry Gates and met Regent Moray in the Great Hall of Stirling Castle on 19 January 1570, and they had a discussion in his bedchamber after dinner.
+Drury went to Scotland with Sir Henry Gates and met Regent Moray in the Great Hall of Stirling Castle on 19 January 1570, and they had a discussion in his bedchamber after dinner.
 Moray was proceeding to keep an appointment with Drury in Linlithgow when he was mortally wounded, and it was probably intended that Drury should be murdered also.

-After this event, Drury led two raids into Scotland; at least thrice he went to that country on more peaceable errands, during which, however, his life was continually in danger from assassins.
-As ambassador with Thomas Randolph in April 1572 he stayed at Restalrig Deanery.
+After this event, Drury led two raids into Scotland against the supporters of Mary, Queen of Scots.
+In May 1570, he commanded a force of over 1000 soldiers and marched on Glasgow Castle, and Hamilton and Craignethan.
+He came under fire at Dumbarton Castle.
+Three times he went to Scotland on more peaceable errands, during which, however, his life was continually in danger from assassins.
+As ambassador with Thomas Randolph in April 1572, during the Marian Civil War, he stayed at Restalrig Deanery.
 There he plotted with Archibald Douglas to kidnap George, Lord Seton from the shore at Leith, but the plan did not take effect.

-In May 1573 he commanded the force which compelled Edinburgh Castle to surrender.
-A year later, a letter from the defeated and executed commander of the castle, William Kirkcaldy of Grange came to light, which mentioned the jewels Mary, Queen of Scots had left behind in Scotland, and that Drury had taken some for a loan of £600.
-During the 1573 siege Drury billeted at the house of Robert Gourlay on the Royal Mile, a few hundred metres from the castle.
+In May 1573, he commanded the force which compelled Edinburgh Castle to surrender.
+During the 1573 "lang siege", Drury billeted at the house of Robert Gourlay on the Royal Mile, a few hundred metres from the castle.
+When the castle fell, the coffer containing Mary's jewels and the crown jewels or Honours of Scotland were found in a chest in a "cave" or cellar.
+Drury and the English taskforce withdrew to Leith.

+Regent Morton had argued with Drury, and in June he wrote to Margaret Douglas, Countess of Lennox, asking if she could use her influence to have him sacked from his office at Berwick.

+Drury and Mary's jewels

+It was suspected that William Kirkcaldy of Grange, the defeated and executed commander of the Edinburgh Castle, had secret dealings with Drury.
+After the siege Drury obtained some of the royal jewels for a time.
+Regent Morton had to pay to redeem these as they were pledges for loans.
+He wrote again to Margaret Douglas asking her to be a "furtherer" of his travails recovering these jewels on behalf of James VI.

+Grange seems to have intended to give some pieces of turquoise jewellery to Drury's wife Lady Thame as a kind of diplomatic gift at Restalrig in 1572.
+Grange denied the gift had been made and disputed marginal notes made in an inventory (which survives).
+A year after the Castle fell, a letter came to light, which mentioned the jewels Mary, Queen of Scots, had left behind in Scotland, and that Drury had taken some for a loan of £600.

+Ireland

 In 1576, he was sent to Ireland as President of Munster, where his rule was severe but effective, and in 1578 he became Lord Justice of Ireland, taking the chief control of affairs after the departure of Sir Henry Sidney.
-The Second Desmond Rebellion had just broken out when Sir William died in October 1579.